h4ppyd4ys/h4ppyd4ys.github.io/_dse/2020-12-18-ofcom-data-analysis1.md

 author_profile: yes
 read_time: yes
 show_date: yes
+excerpt: "I was expecting a course about a tool similar to excel and its many functions showing me how to manipulate data with an intuitive interface to build fancy graphs, instead, I was confronted by programming, which is rocket science for me."
 ---

 ## **Introduction**

-Just completed the Data Science Foundations Using R Coursera Course with John Hopkins University.
-It was a steep learning curve as programming doesn't come easy for me at all, I'll admit, I nearly gave up on more than several occasions.
-Motivation to persevere came mostly from a lot of online help from countless kind souls, so if you have ever posted on a GitHub or Coursera forum, please accept my sincerest gratitude.
-After many hours of trial and error, I finally got to the part of the course, for which I had enrolled, asking questions and creating pictorial representations that would illuminate the wisdom lying dormant in the data, which I enjoyed very much.
+I was expecting a course about a tool similar to excel and its many functions showing me how to manipulate data with an intuitive interface to build fancy graphs, instead, I was confronted by programming, which is rocket science for me.
+I nearly gave up several times however motivation to persevere came mostly from a lot of online help from countless kind souls, so if you have ever posted on a GitHub or Coursera-related forums, please accept my sincerest gratitude.
+After many hours of trial and error,  yes even with help, I finally got to the part of the course, for which I had enrolled, creating pictorial representations that would illuminate the wisdom lying dormant in the data.

 Excited to use these new skills I decided to practice with data obtained from the industry I know best and a topic that has been most prevalent in all our lives for 2020.
-I look forward to sharing with you my data science exploration as I continue to develop my capabilities in this space.
+Still learning so for any professionals reading this, please bear with me :).

+I think I might look into tableau and power bi at some point but for now, will continue to play with R Studio and its brilliant library of packages.

-##  **Title: OfCom Data Analysis: Impact Of Covid-19 On UK Mobile Call Volumes**
+##  **Title: Ofcom Data Analysis: Impact Of Covid-19 On UK Mobile Call Volumes**

 A graphical representation of OfCOM Telecommunications Market Data Update Q2 2020 with specific focus on the impact of covid-19 on UK Mobile Call Volumes.
-The primary objective of the exercise was to demonsrate newly acquired skills from both the DataScience and the AWS Cloud Fundamentals Coursera courses to re-represent text format data into graphical representations and host the output on a AWS S3 server.
 Source Data obtained from: https://www.ofcom.org.uk/research-and-data/telecoms-research/data-updates/telecommunications-market-data-update-q2-2020

 ##  **Loading and pre-processing the data**